Quick overview:

 What is actually running in the background on my PC?
 Why is the hard disk constantly rattling?
 And why does my processor fan keep spinning up?
 With the professional tool "Process Explorer" from Microsoft specialist Mark Russinovich, it's very easy: it's an upgraded version of the classic Task Manager.
 But Process Explorer can do so much more:

-Windows Tweaks shows four ingenious tricks for precise monitoring of your PC resources.
+Windows-Tweaks reveals four ingenious tricks for closely monitoring your PC resources.

 Would you like to know which program on your computer is consuming the most resources?
 Here's how: Download Process Explorer from the source above, extract it and open it by double-clicking on "procexp.exe" or "procexp64.exe" (under 64-bit Windows).
 After starting, click on the "CPU" column at the top.
-The programs that require the most processor power are then displayed at the top.
-Like this:
+The programs that require the most processor power will then be displayed at the top.
+Something like this:

 In this case, Internet Explorer, iTunes, Live Writer and the photo editing program PhotoImpact cause a relatively high load.
 If you find a program here that you hardly need or don't need at all: Get rid of it!
 Uninstall it or switch off its autostart function.

 In the list of your programs, you can also find out which process is dependent on which.
 Or which process was started by another.
-So if a process cannot be terminated, you should first try the dependent process!
+So if a process cannot be terminated, you should first try the process that depends on it!
 Simply right-click on it and click on "Kill Process" or - to kill the dependent processes - on "Kill Process Tree".

 and place a checkmark next to "Verified Signer".
 In the new column, you can see whether the process could be verified or not.
 If this is not the case, it may be malware.